Chemical Engineering & Applied Chemistry

 - CE2106 Reaction Kinetics

 Powder technology, especially powder flow and caking.
 Pharmaceutical engineering.
 Particle surface analysis using Atomic Force Microscopy (AFM).
 Manipulation of particles using vibration.
 Novel particle separation processes.
+A member of the Advanced Materials Research Unit (AMRU).

 Recent research funding